 Documents Used to Prove a Bona Fide Marriage

-A marriage certificate proves the legality of a marriage, but it doesn’t prove that the marriage is genuine for the purposes of starting a life together.
+A marriage certificate proves the legality of a marriage, but it doesn’t prove that the marriage is genuine for the purposes of removing the conditions on residence.
 USCIS wants to confirm that both parties entered the marriage in “good faith” and not for the purpose of circumventing immigration laws.
 When filing Form I-751, you must also submit copies of as many documents as you can to establish this fact and to demonstrate the circumstances of the relationship from the date of marriage to the present date.
 The documents can include but are not be limited to the following examples:

 Evidence of Cohabitation